 The first 3 minutes of the Universe, according to Science, was a roller-coaster of activity, with the temperature of the plasma/energetic cloud coming down dramatically and particles being formed and assembled together.
 These first 3 minutes are called Big Bang Nucleosynthesis -BBN- and is when all the hydrogen in the Universe was formed (I guess it should have being named differently, to differentiate it from Stellar Nucleosynthesis -SN-).
 During these first 3 minutes some helium was formed too, so now we have hydrogen (very simple, just one proton) and helium (the second in the scale, with 2 protons) plus gravity, and it just happens that hydrogen interacts with itself and with helium, and together with gravity they form... you got it, a nuclear combustion: a star

-It is really interesting to see and understand the evolution of any given star, as they are the ones who rule the Universe, who formed galaxies, spirals, create light and give us all of the elements that form life and the reality as we perceive it.
+It is really interesting to see and understand the evolution of any given star, as they are the ones who really rule the Universe, who formed galaxies, spirals, create light and give us all of the elements that form life and the reality as we perceive it.
 Why its life cycle is so precisely defined?
 Who design it?
 Those first 3 minutes of the Universe were absolutely critical, according to Science this is when matter and antimatter (or something similar between these two terms) annihilated, creating in the aftermath of the collisions the byproduct of radiation and the particles of matter as we perceive them today

 Picture credit: https://en.wikipedia.org/wiki/Stellar_evolution

 Have another look at the picture above.
 The only thing missing is the time scale that identifies each one of the phases.
 The sections "death" only last an instant, while the "remnant" is for eternity.
 Life is ONLY possible around the stars type "Low Mass yellow" (our Sun type) and possible "Brown Draft" too.
 The other stars are too violent, too unstable and emitting too much gamma rays for life to have a chance to evolve to intelligent beings.
+Take another look at the picture above again, and notice that "Black Holes" are a consequence of massive stars containing over 40 times the solar mass.
+So yes, all the objects we have in the sky are different representations of the transformation of stars

 Scientists believe that 20 minutes after the inflation finished (Big Bang step 2 started) the Universe was cold enough for hydrogen clouds to compact by the force of gravity, igniting their core and creating massive protostars.
 So this is when the first black holes must have been created, right?
 Incredibly huge stars that exploded when the hydrogen at their centers was exhausted, and the left over ashes that had been created (layers of helium, carbon, oxygen, nitrogen, etc) did not allow the outer hydrogen of the star to come and rescue the center, supplying hydrogen to it.
 Without the hydrogen, without the energy to fusion, gravity crashed all of the elements and a black hole is formed.
 The gargantuan shock-waves of its creation causes the star to explode.
 This all looks very cool, with the only problem that this theory cannot create stars as big as for example Betelgeuse, which if it were to replace the sun its circumference will reach all the way up to Jupiter's orbit.
-How such big and bigger stars like that can form when the minute the gas is compacted it ignites, and pushes all other gases away?
+How such big and bigger stars like that can formed when the minute the gas is compacted it ignites, and pushes all other gases away?
 Something is still missing in the understanding of star formation, but whatever the process is, it definitely seems to be pretty close to what scientist believe it is now

 - Go and repeat the above process millions, literately millions of times